6 Common Dishwasher Problems and their Causes

 #1 Dishwasher cycle runs too long

-Unless the water going into the dishwasher is already hot, your machine needs to warm it up.
-This can extend the cycle, even in top brand machines.
-Turn on the kitchen faucet before you run a load of dishes and let the water heat up.
-Then turn on your machine, which should run through its cycle more quickly.
+Unless the water entering the dishwasher is already hot, your machine needs to warm it up.
+This can extend the wash cycle, even in top-brand machines.
+Run the kitchen faucet briefly to allow the water to reach the desired temperature.
+This helps the dishwasher operate more efficiently and complete the cycle faster.

 #2 Dishes come out dirty